Best things to do in Ho Chi Minh City, Vietnam

 Ho Chi Minh City is much more modern than Hanoi.
 This is largely due to the fact that Saigon, (as it was formerly known), and the south of Vietnam, was heavily bombed during the American-Vietnam war and these areas have since been rebuilt.
 In Ho Chi Minh City, you’ll find skyscrapers and modern restaurants, fast food chains, and shopping malls with well known fashion brands.

 Ho Chi Minh City is a great starting point for travelling in the south of the country and along the coast.
-From here you can easily visit the beach towns of Mui Ne and Nha Trang and the beautiful unesco heritage town of Hoi An, as well as the mountain resort of Dalat.
+From here you can easily visit the beach towns of Mui Ne and Nha Trang.
+As well as the beautiful unesco heritage town of Hoi An, and the mountain resort of Dalat.
 Getting around Vietnam is really straight forward too and great for those travelling Vietnam on a budget, with lots of overnight sleeper buses and trains!

 So, in answer to the question, is Ho Chi Minh or Hanoi better?
-The answer is, it really depends on two things: 1.
+Well, it really depends on two things: 1.
 What do you prefer – modern or traditional?
 And 2.
 What other places in Vietnam are you planning on visiting?

 Share the Post: